Scholarships at University of the Incarnate Word (2025–2026 Costs & Aid)

 • Dedicated Honors community and leadership development

-Carlos & Malú Alvarez Scholars Up to $4,000/yr (4 years) Incoming freshmen admitted to the UIW Honors Program; selection based on academic excellence, service, and financial need Yes — Honors Program application; competitive cohort (≈10 students) Yes — maintain Honors standing and good academic progress High-achieving, service-minded students with strong leadership and GPA ~3.6+ who stand out in the Honors applicant pool
+Carlos & Malú Alvarez Scholars Up to $4,000 per year (renewable 4 yrs) Incoming freshmen admitted to the Honors Program; selection based on academic excellence, service, leadership, and financial need Yes — UIW Honors Program application (competitive cohort) Yes — maintain Honors standing and GPA progression (3.25–3.5 by Jr. year) Top students in each Honors applicant pool (~10 yearly); admit GPA ~3.6+, leadership, and strong essays/service noted March 1 priority; final May 1 if space allows

 Honors FAQs

-Does joining Honors add time to my degree?
-No. The Honors curriculum is designed to integrate into your existing major requirements.
+Will Honors add time to my degree?
+No. The program is structured to fit all majors and integrate with normal time to graduation.

 Final Thoughts